 Ashley is an academically trained human factors engineer and anthropologist focusing on human computer interaction (HCI) and user experience (UX) research and design.
 She is passionate about organizing and tea.
-Currently, she works as a UX Principal for Smartsheet.
-Before her latest role, she taught and designed instructional material for User Experience Design Immersive courses with General Assembly.
+Currently, she works as a UX research manager for Oracle Cloud Infrastructure.
+Before her latest role, she worked as a UX manager and Smartsheet and taught and designed instructional material for User Experience Design Immersive courses with General Assembly.
 Her past students work for organizations such as Disney Interactive, Wells Fargo, Microsoft, and Amazon.

 She has her B.A. in anthropology from UCLA and M.S. in human factors and systems engineering from Embry-Riddle Aeronautical University.
 Her writing has been published in a number of journals, magazines, and books, including a behavioral psychology textbook for Oxford University Press.
 She has worked with organizations, such as: Walmart, Frontier Communications, and The Veteran's Administration (VA).

 Animate things are more important than inanimate.
 Put people before protocol, process, and products.